-Women in Atlanta are more likely to develop urinary incontinence than men, but it also occurs in 11% of men aged 45 to 64 and in 21-32% of those over the age of 65.
-Dr. Nikolas Symbas is a board-certified urologist near Atlanta that has years of experience working with men who struggle with urinary incontinence.
+Women are more likely to develop urinary incontinence than men, but it also occurs in 11% of men aged 45 to 64 and in 21-32% of those over the age of 65.
+Dr. Nikolas Symbas is a board-certified urologist who has years of experience working with men who struggle with urinary incontinence.
 Because every man is different, we develop a customized treatment plan that solves your problem.
 Don’t continue worrying about incontinence or an overactive bladder.
-Call our office in Marietta, GA or schedule an appointment online to begin treatment and stop urine leakage.
+Call our office in Marietta, GA, or schedule an appointment online to begin treatment today.

-Reach out to our practice to learn more about your options as a man with incontinence by calling (770) 428-4475.
+Reach out to our practice today to learn more about your options.

 What is Male Urinary Incontinence?